Ny-Hellesund

 Ny-Hellesund is a village area and outport in Kristiansand municipality in Agder county, Norway.
 The village area is located on a cluster of three main islands about 3 km south of the main harbour at Høllen.
 The three islands are Monsøya, Helgøya, and Kapelløya.
 The islands formed an outport because they all have good harbors and approach conditions.
 Historically, it was part of the old municipality of Søgne, until 2020 when it became part of Kristiansand.

 Ny-Hellesund has 21 permanent residents (in 2015), but in the summer there are many more temporary residents who live in holiday cottages, guest houses, and boathouses.
-There is considerable boat traffic through the main channel between the three islands: Hellesundet (Helle Strait).
+There is considerable boat traffic through Hellesundet (Helle Strait), the main channel between the three islands.
 In addition, a large number of boaters utilize the fine harbor conditions in the large, sheltered area between the islands of Helgøya and Kapelløya.

 Ny-Hellesund was from the 18th century known for its pilot station, customs station, guesthouses and fisheries.
 Ny-Hellesund can be regarded as one of the best preserved outports in the region.
 The ongoing preservation of the cultural environment here began in 2009.
 The MF Høllen is a ferry that travels to and from Ny-Hellesund several times each day.
 Ny-Hellesund is also a former shipyard, called "Verftet", which is now converted into a restaurant and guesthouse.
 The site is designed by artist Per Fronth.

 Many Norwegian painters such as Johan Martin Nielssen and Amaldus Nielsen have portrayed Ny-Hellesund over the years.